 There’s no better place to process and sort your shit out than a conscious relationship.

 A growth-mindset acknowledges that there’ll be times of challenge and conflict in your relationship – but that’s not a bad thing.

 Anticipating and encouraging these natural relationship growth stages invites us into higher-order thinking and problem solving.
 It’s an invitation to collaborate, work as a team, and face these inevitable challenges together.

 The problem with a growth mindset however, is that growth can easily become over-emphasised.

-Despite the ideology pushed by popular personal development memes, you don’t always have to be pushing the envelope or stretching outside of your comfort zone.
-In secure, high-functioning relationships the comfort zone is prized and valued.
+Despite the ideology pushed by popular personal development memes, you don’t always have to be ‘pushing the envelope’ or ‘stretching outside your comfort zone’.

 Connection, fun, intimacy, security, relaxation, healing, bonding – even growth – all occur in the comfort zone.

 Yes, facing your fears and challenging yourself is important.
 And, having a safe, nurturing place to integrate those challenges is just as important.

 Ultimately, a conscious relationship doesn’t need to force growth.
 Life already presents endless opportunities to grow.